bwyan/100-days-of-code/log.md

 **Today's Progress**: I got my sequence player to work, so now I can pass an array of pad numbers and have the computer play them back.
 You can try it yourself by clicking the start button.

+- [x] Finish the sequence playback in JS so that the notes don't all play at once (hopefully for real this time).

 **Thoughts:** I'm happy I got the app to play back a sequence, but I'm not happy with the timing of the audio playback.
 Sometimes a few notes are clustered together, and other times there's a gap larger than the duration I've passed to `setInterval`.
 I used data URIs in place of external URLs, which helped reduce the lag from loading, but there's more I need to do to get reliable and fast playback.

 **Todo:**